sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 - Requires manual `migrator` operations
 - Requires downtime
 - We currently support jumping from version `v3.20` or later to any future version.
+- **Sourcegraph App and AMIs do not yet support multiversion upgrades.
+We hope to improve this soon.**

-> *Note: Patch versions don't determine upgrade type -- you should always upgrade to the latest patch!*
+> *Note: Patch versions don't determine upgrade type -- you should always upgrade to the latest patch.*

 | From Version | To Version | Upgrade Type | Notes                                |
 |--------------|------------|--------------|--------------------------------------|